nicobailon/mcp-gemini-server/README.md

     * `prompt` (string - additional instructions for transcription)
     * `mimeType` (string - audio format, inferred from extension if not provided)
   * *Supported Audio Formats:* MP3, WAV, OGG, M4A, FLAC (audio/mpeg, audio/wav, audio/ogg, audio/mp4, audio/x-m4a, audio/flac, audio/x-flac)
-  * *Security Note:* File paths are validated against a secure base directory (`GEMINI_SAFE_FILE_BASE_DIR` environment variable).
+  * *Security Note:* File paths are strictly validated against the secure base directory (`GEMINI_SAFE_FILE_BASE_DIR` environment variable).
 Operations are restricted to this directory to prevent path traversal attacks.
   * *Notes:*
     * Files under 20MB are processed directly with inline base64 encoding
     * Files over 20MB require a Google AI Studio API key and use the File API
     * The actual upper file size limit when using File API is determined by the Gemini API itself
+    * Transcription quality may vary based on audio quality, background noise, and number of speakers

 ## Usage Examples